jina-ai/docs/chapters/primitive_data_type/primitive_data_type.rst

 Design Decisions
 ====================

-While designing and implementing Jina primitive data types, we have been always keep the following principles in mind:
+While designing and implementing Jina primitive data types, we have been always kept the following principles in mind:

 **View, not copy**